laisuk/opencc-fmmseg/README.md

 - 📦 Simple CLI tool for converting between Simplified and Traditional Chinese.
 - 🔍 Lexicon-driven segmentation using OpenCC dictionaries.
-- ⚡ High performance using parallel processing (`rayon`).
+- ⚡ High performance using parallel processing (`rayon`).d natural segmentation.
-- 🧠 Jieba-style logic for better ambiguity resolution and natural segmentation.
 - 🛠️ Designed to be easily embedded as a Rust library or used standalone.

 ## Installation